helenbatson/chronic_kidney_disease/README.md

 ![Model Scores](model_scores.png)

 ----
-Chronic kidney disease can be predicted 100% from the provided dataset using the Random Forest Classifier.
+Chronic kidney disease can be predicted 100% from the provided dataset using the SVM, Random Forest, Linear SVC, and the Decision Tree classifiers.
 It's confusion matrix is shown below.

 ![Confusion matrix](confusion_matrix.png)

 ### Justification
-The Random Forest classfier works best in predicting chronic kidney disease here as it belongs to the family of ensemble methods which help improve machine learning results by combining multiple models.
+At scale, with more data, the Random Forest classfier would be my first choice in predicting chronic kidney disease as it belongs to the family of ensemble methods which help improve machine learning results by combining multiple models.
 Using ensemble methods produces better predictions compared to a single model, hence they have a history of placing first in many prestigious machine learning competitions on Kaggle.

 <a name="conclusion"></a>